milkcircle/milkcircle.github.io/_posts/2020-05-30-i-cant-breathe.md

 pumps against a growing gradient;
 lungs, soaked in sorrow and fear,
 drenched in backup fluid,
+borders reddening in blood
+and blurring in presyncope,
 where is mama,
 what am i doing wrong,
 let me breathe